hpi-sam/ask-your-repository-docker/README.md

 **Always commit your changes to this repo to keep it in sync with the files on the server!**

-The `docker-compose.yaml` is read only and is not checked into version control.
-To make adjustments to the file update the `compose-template.yaml` and run
+Do not make adjustments to the `docker-compose.yaml` directly.

-`./update-compose`
+Instead, use the env files to change configurations.

+If you do need to change the compose file try to keep things customizable.
+Make sure the compose file still works for different environments (development, staging, production).

+After making adjustments redeploy the stack:

 `docker stack deploy -c docker-compose.yaml <name>`

-to create a new updated `docker-compose.yaml` and to apply the changes to the stack.

 ## Redeploy services